waqarmumtaz369/AI-CV-Ranking/context/Phase1.md

 - vllm is already installed and feel free to add required packages when needed
 - Use streamlit for UI prototyping
 - Use chroma db for all the vector operations
-- Use local model servved through vllm currently it's QWEN
+- Use local model served through vllm currently it's QWEN (run_vllm.sh can serve the model)

 ## UI Flow
 - A Title